 - a.
-Completion of 60 semester units that are eligible for transfer to the California State University by completing the following: - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth (CSU GE-Breadth) requirements; and - A minimum of 18 semester units in a major or area of emphasis, as approved by the CCC Chancellor's Office.

-b.A minimum grade point average of 2.0 or higher.
+Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University by completing the following: - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth (CSU GE-Breadth) requirements; and - A minimum of 18 semester units in a major or area of emphasis, as approved by the CCC Chancellor's Office. - b.
+Minimum grade of "C" (or "P") for each course in the major and minimum grade point average of 2.0 or higher.
 Students completing this degree will have satisfied the lower division major preparation and transfer requirements for priority admission consideration to a local CSU campus.